-Ronaldo a 'total genius' for winning penalties
+Ronaldo a 'total genius' for winning penalty

 The TSG, which is led by former Arsenal manager Arsene Wenger, looks at each match and provides analysis including performance data and trends.

-After 20 games in this tournament, nine penalties have been awarded, which is on track to beat the 20 that were given in the 64 games in Russia four years ago.
+After 20 games in this tournament, nine penalties have been awarded, which is on track to reach the previous record of 20 that were given in the 64 games in Russia four years ago.

 Poland's Robert Lewandowski and Canada's Alphonso Davies have seen their efforts saved, while the remaining seven have been scored.